botui/botui/README.md

 We are listing all the cool projects that people are building with BotUI, [here](https://github.com/botui/botui/blob/master/Showcase.md).
 See others' and add yours!

-🚨 **Note**

-This version is using a completely different approach for building UIs.
-Do not use it as a drop-in replacement for the previous version.
-If you want to use the previous (vue-only) approach, install the `0.3.9` version: `npm i botui@0.3.9`.

 ### Quick look

 ![preview](packages/botui/assets/botui_preview.gif)